-A common refrain heard today from those reluctant to succumb entirely to secularism and atheism, and intent on keeping a door open to transcendence, but who are still wary of corrupt and calcified religious institutions, is: “I am a spiritual person, but not religious.”
+We often hear a common refrain today from those reluctant to succumb entirely to secularism and atheism, and intent on keeping a door open to transcendence, but who are still wary of corrupt and calcified religious institutions; it is: “I am a spiritual person, but not religious.”
 When queried on the content of their spirituality – one can hardly make the claim without an approximate frame of conviction – they will reply with some version of the following.
 1) I believe in “some higher force” – call it God if you like; 2) we are all somehow one in the final analysis, and I wish to stay in tune with this oneness – call it love if you like; 3) I have found proven ways to commune with the higher force – call it prayer or meditation if you like; 4) all religions are, on close analysis, basically the same, and the spirituality I have found constitutes their inner reality; the rest is just window-dressing.
 In short, these spiritual seekers quite reasonably conclude that once you’ve bared the banana, you might as well throw away the peel.
-And this does sound very convincing on the face of it.
+And it must be said: this does sound very convincing on the face of it.

 We witness a wide spectrum of variations on this today, from the simplest, personal option of steering clear of organized religion and fostering one’s own private spirituality (with open-ended tenets of belief, and reluctance to discuss its details or preach it from the rooftops – “it’s private,” after all), to publicly trumpeted universalist claims.
 We find many a teacher who will claim they have isolated the perennial revelation and mystical minimum of it all, chopped their way through the overgrowth and found the hidden garden of truth.
 They may welcome those of any or no faith to participate in week-end retreats and workshops – or to read the books that vehicle the message – and thus gain their own access to some variety of extrasensory or preternatural experience.
 All this is usually packaged in techniques borrowed from various traditions (usually Eastern), or made to order by unlikely collaborations between ancient practices and modern neuroscience.